DCsunset/pandoc-include/README.md

 pandoc test.md --filter pandoc-include -o test.pdf
 ```

-However to compile a file not in current directory, like:
+However, to compile a file not in current directory, like:

 ```
 pandoc dir/test.md --filter pandoc-include -o test.pdf
 ```

-The header should now be set to: `include-entry: dir`.
+The header should now be set to: `include-entry: 'dir'`.

 ### Syntax